Bartter syndrome: Related conditions

 However, Bartter syndrome is also characterized by high renin, high aldosterone, hypercalciuria, and an abnormal Na^{+}-K^{+}-2Cl^{−} transporter in the thick ascending limb of the loop of Henle, whereas Gitelman syndrome causes hypocalciuria and is due to an abnormal thiazide-sensitive transporter in the distal segment.

 Pseudo-Bartter's syndrome is a syndrome of similar presentation as Bartter syndrome but without any of its characteristic genetic defects.
 Pseudo-Bartter's syndrome has been seen in cystic fibrosis, as well as in excessive use of laxatives.

+Whole-exome sequencing is a commonly used technique to identify the genetic causes of Bartter syndrome, but some cases require the use of whole-genome sequencing as disease may be caused by mutations in deep intronic (non-coding) regions of the genome.

 Treatment

 Medically supervised sodium, chloride and potassium supplementation is necessary, and spironolactone can be also used to reduce potassium loss.
 Free and unqualified access to water is necessary to prevent dehydration, as patients maintain an appropriate thirst response.
 In severe cases where supplementation alone cannot maintain biochemical homeostasis, nonsteroidal anti-inflammatory drugs (NSAIDs) can be used to reduce glomerular filtration and can be very useful, although may cause gastric irritation and should be administered alongside stomach acid suppression therapies.
 Angiotensin-converting enzyme (ACE) inhibitors can also be used to reduce glomerular filtration rate.
 In young babies and children, a low threshold to check serum electrolytes during periods of illness compromising fluid intake is necessary.

 Surveillance renal ultrasound should be employed to monitor for the development of nephrocalcinosis, a common complication which further augments urinary concentrating difficulty.